mobil-e-hub/meh/README.md

 ### NGINX

-An Nginx server forwards all request to the server that come in via port 443 to the corresponding localhost ports, that are listed in the following table:
+An Nginx server forwards all requests from port 443 to the respective localhost ports that are listed here:

 | request | port  | module | notes  |  |
 |---|---|---|---|---|